Lieutenant Colonel Herbert Hugo St. Ledger Stanley-Adams, DSC, MBE (1884 – 1965)

 Adams had previously been a trainee engineer at Rolls-Royce.
-It was Adams who pointed out to Wakefield that there was a crack in a cylinder of the Gnome engine of Waterbird; the Green engine of Commander (later Air Vice Marshal, KCB CBE) Schwann’s (later Swann) Avro D at Barrow-in-Furness was made only to function after Adams had correctly re-assembled the rocker gear.
+He pointed out to Wakefield that there was a crack in a cylinder of Waterbird’s Gnome engine; the Green engine of Commander (later Air Vice Marshal, KCB CBE) Schwann’s (later Swann) Avro D at Barrow-in-Furness was only made to function after Adams had correctly re-assembled the rocker gear.

-When the Lakes Flying Company was formed on 20 December 1911, Adams was given a share of profits, free accommodation and appointed as Manager.
+When The Lakes Flying Company was formed on 20 December 1911, Adams entered into an Agreement by which he was given a share of profits, free accommodation and appointed as Manager.
 Wakefield described him as ‘the best partner for the job that any man ever had’.

 By the end of November 1912, Adams had accomplished about 250 flights in Waterhen, Waterbird’s successor, and carried over 100 passengers.
 He flew as far away as Hornsea in Yorkshire, Waterhen having been transported by traction engine.

-Piloted by Adams, Gertrude Bacon became the first passenger to make a circuit of the lake (in Waterhen), and the first woman in the world to fly as a passenger in a hydro-monoplane (in the Deperdussin).
+Piloted by Adams, Gertrude Bacon became the first passenger to make a circuit of the lake (in Waterhen), the first woman in the world to fly as a passenger in a hydro-aeroplane (Waterhen) and in a hydro-monoplane (the Deperdussin).

 Seabird was also flown by Adams, which had been manufactured by Avro but rebuilt at Windermere.